Exchange-Devs/Exchange/README.md

    * User can log in with email and password.
 * Sign Up
     * User can sign up to create a new account using Parse authentication.
+    * User can select college that they attend.
 * Home Screen / Stream
    * User can use a search bar to search for materials.
    * Users can view items that are listed.
+   * User can filter by location, radius, delivery method, item condition, date listed and category.
 * Detail Screen
+   * User can view detailed view of listed item.
    * User can request availability of materials.
 * Compose Screen
    * User can take a photo, add a description, and list it.
 * Profile Screen
    * User can view profile and thier own listings.
+   * User can create messages and comunicate within the app.
 * Profile Detailed Screen
    * User can edit profile and description (location) etc.